-This 'Statement of Licensing Policy' sets out: the policies the Council will generally apply to promote the licensing objectives when making decisions on applications, information about the application process, what is expected of applicants and how people can make representations about applications, the types of controls that are available to the Council when decisions are made about licence applications, and what action can be taken if complaints are received.
+This 'Statement of Licensing Policy' sets out the policies the Council will generally apply to promote the licensing objectives when making decisions on applications.
+It also sets out information about the application process, what is expected of applicants and how people can make representation about applications.
+It also sets out the types of controls that are available to the Council when decisions are made about licence applications and explains what action can be taken if complaints are received.

 There are specific sections of the 'Statement of Licensing Policy' that deal with each of the four 'licensing objectives'.